Prevention of Mold Growth in the Bathroom

 When it comes to bathrooms most people do their best to keep them looking clean.
 A lot of time is spent wiping, scrubbing and mopping up bathrooms trying to keep it looking nice for potential guests and company.
 However, even if your bathroom is kept looking clean mold can still begin growing within your home and you may not even realize the problem is there until it has taken over the room.

 Mold growth starts off small, hiding within cracks and walls until it becomes a big problem.
-At the beginning stages of mold growth it can seem almost invisible unless you pay close attention to the nooks and crannies of your bathroom.
+At the beginning stages of mold growth, it can seem almost invisible unless you pay close attention to the nooks and crannies of your bathroom.
 However, if you are like most American’s the goal is to get in and get out of the bathroom, leaving little time to catch these problems.
-Because mold damage can be so allusive and yet very harmful it is important to take the appropriate steps to prevent the situation from ever taking place.
+Because mold damage can be so elusive and yet very harmful it is important to take the appropriate steps to remove mold and prevent it from returning.
 Here are some steps to take to help prevent mold growth in the bathroom.

 Use of a Towel or Rug